 4 Steps to Follow If a Debt Collection Agency Scam Is Happening to You

 A couple of months ago my parents got a letter from Debt Recovery Solutions, LLC, stating that I owed the company a $131.98 payment on a Verizon Account I had in New York.
 My first thought was, "Is a debt collection agency scam?!"
 I was suspicious because a few strange things popped out at me from the start; I hadn't lived in New York for a couple of years, the letter was sent to my parent's address, and, I always pay my bills.
-I wasn't completely convinced that it was a scam, though, because I did have difficulty closing my account with Verizon when I moved to a different country.
+I wasn't completely convinced that it was a scam, though, because I had difficulty closing my Verizon account when I moved to a different country.

 When I did a search for the company a legitimate-looking website popped up, and it had a strong rating with the Better Business Bureau.
 Had there been a mistake?
 Was one of my bills left unpaid?
 I had to do some investigating.